Improving the health of our community

 Examples of community and individual participation at EGHS include:

-- In providing care to people with special needs, volunteers of the Ark Toy Library have welcomed Day Centre clients.
+In providing care to people with special needs, volunteers of the Ark Toy and Activity Library have welcomed Patricia Hinchey Centre clients.

-- Volunteers and support groups have been energetically involved in our Chemotherapy Unit.
-Activities include donations of equipment through fund-raising by the EGHS Ladies Auxiliary and Breast Cancer Support Group, and introducing a visitor service to clients of the unit.
+Volunteers and support groups have been energetically involved in our Oncology Unit.
+Activities include donations of equipment through fundraising by the EGHS Ladies Auxiliary and Breast Cancer Support Group, and introducing a visitor service to clients of the unit.

-- Active support, care and fund-raising has been provided by volunteers, friends and relatives in all our aged care areas of Willaura, 70 Lowe Street, Garden View Court and Patricia Hinchey Day Centre.
+Active support, care and fund-raising has been provided by volunteers, friends and relatives in all our aged care areas of Willaura, 70 Lowe Street, Garden View Court and the Patricia Hinchey Centre.